The Day the Sky Exploded: Filming

 According to cast member Ivo Garrani, The Day the Sky Exploded was "completely directed by Bava.
 Really, Paulo Heusch didn't do very much on the set."
 This was also corroborated by production assistant Armando Govoni who stated Black Sunday was "not Bava's first film, he had already directed a picture for Paolo Heusch."

 Bava was not only the cameraman and special effects designer on the film, but was also responsible for manipulating the newsreel footage to tell the film's story.
 Bava biographer Tim Lucas said that nearly 60% of the film consists of stock footage documenting dozens of unrelated events.
 Among the special effects Bava created for the film include a number of glass shots using clips from magazines, such as one in Moscow using a clip of a Minaret from National Geographic and the "Mt.
 Hula" telescope taken from Popular Science.
-To film the large sphere surrounded by a halo in the skies over the city, Bava projected slides of world landmarks onto a opaque silk screen with a brute light behind it.
+To film the large sphere surrounded by a halo in the skies over the city, Bava projected slides of world landmarks onto an opaque silk screen with a brute light behind it.
 Lucas commented that the object appeared to be "a large sponge with chunks torn out".
 The shot was then overlaid with multiple exposures which Bava took with his father's Mitchell camera, wound the footage back and shot numerous additional exposures with backyard and home made rocket models.